6/16 磐田戦 MATCH PREVIEW & INTERVIEW<br />

 As symbolized by KIMOTO's return to his position after seeing the offside flag, the defense was focused on keeping a clean sheet at the away game against Tosu.

-"The only game we kept a clean sheet in the league was against Kashima, and as a defender, I was really frustrated.
-Even if the forwards scored, we often ended up drawing or losing due to conceding multiple goals, so I felt responsible.
-Today, we couldn't finish our chances for a while, but I think we were able to hold on and get three points by enduring together as a team.
-The forwards did a good job limiting the opponents, making it easier for us to defend, and the backline managed the risks well, allowing us to challenge and cover effectively.
-As an individual, I am happier with a clean sheet than scoring, and I want to continue playing games like this.
-If we can keep a clean sheet, the wins will come, so I want to focus on that moving forward."
+"The only match where we kept a clean sheet in the league was against Kashima, and as a defender, I felt really frustrated.
+Even when the forwards scored, we often ended up drawing or losing matches due to conceding multiple goals, which made me feel responsible.
+Today, there were times when we struggled to finish, but I believe we all held on and defended well to secure the three points.
+The forwards did a great job of limiting the opponent, which made it easier for us to defend, and the backline managed risks well, allowing for good challenge and cover.
+As an individual, I am happier with a clean sheet than with scoring, and I want to continue having matches like this.
+If we can keep a clean sheet, victories will follow, so I want to keep focusing on not conceding goals moving forward."

-The team, which had been struggling with 4 winless games in the league, marked their first victory in 5 games at "Kin J" in Tosu.
-It was their first win in about 9 seasons since the Meiji Yasuda J1 League 1st Stage Sec.
-16 on June 20, 2015 at Away Tosu, and they achieved a breakthrough at the difficult venues of Fukuoka and Sapporo.
+The team, which had been struggling with four winless matches in the league, marked their first victory in five matches at the "Kin J" in Tosu.
+This victory in away Tosu was their first win in about nine seasons since the Meiji Yasuda J1 League 1st Stage Sec.
+16 on June 20, 2015, achieving a breakthrough after Fukuoka and Sapporo.

 After the match, from the Tokyo side of the goal, a chant of "My lover is Kiyomoto" could be heard to the tune of "My lover is Santa Claus".
 Although he said he didn't understand the lyrics, it was clear that the song was filled with love from the fans and supporters, and it was a testament to the outstanding presence of number 4 on both offense and defense in the away match against Tosu.

-FC Tokyo U-18 player and 2nd registered Divine OTANI and Shuto NAGANO showed great plays, while Leon NOZAWA recorded assists in two consecutive games.
-On the other hand, veterans such as Masato MORISHIGE and Keigo HIGASHI also demonstrated their presence, accumulating good materials for the resumption of the league.
-Higashi, who scored his first official goal of the season in the Mie game, said, "I know that I have dropped in the team's hierarchy due to my injury.
-I want to be involved in the league games and take back my regular position from here on out."
+Players Divine OTANI and Shuto NAGANO, who are registered with FC Tokyo U-18, showed great performances, while Leon NOZAWA recorded assists in two consecutive matches.
+Meanwhile, veterans Masato MORISHIGE and Keigo HIGASHI also demonstrated their presence, accumulating positive factors as the league resumes.
+Player HIGASHI, who scored his first official goal of the season in the Mie match, stated, "I understand that my ranking within the team has dropped due to injury.
+I want to be involved in matches in the league from here on and reclaim my position."

-This round, Júbilo Iwata will be welcomed to Ajinomoto Stadium.
-As we approach the halfway point of the season, it is a crucial match that we cannot afford to lose in order to climb up the rankings in the second half.
-Masato MORISHIGE is determined to "produce results in every game when given the chance."
-With young players and veterans competing, Tokyo will seize an upward momentum from here.
+This match will welcome Júbilo Iwata to Ajinomoto Stadium.
+The league season is approaching the halfway point, but this is a crucial match that cannot be lost if we want to climb into the top ranks in the second half.
+Masato MORISHIGE is eager, stating, "I want to deliver results whenever opportunities arise in any match."
+Young players and veterans are competing, and Tokyo aims to seize the upward momentum from here.

 This week's matchday program is here